HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 These sandwiches really couldn’t be any easier to make.

-Our trick to making this simple sandwich lies in one of my favorite ingredients, the Buffalo Bleu Dip & Dressing.
+Our trick to making this simple sandwich lies in one of my favorite ingredients: Buffalo Bleu Dip and Dressing.

 You’ll start by making a Louisiana remoulade dressing for the sauce.
 A descendant of classic French remoulade sauce, Louisiana remoulade gets its jazzed-up flavor from the spice added.
 And to make it super-simple, this version uses Buffalo Bleu Dip & Dressing seasoning to give its zesty cajun flare.

 Next, the tender shrimp are prepared simply by adding a couple of tablespoons of cornmeal and, you guessed it, more of the Buffalo Bleu Dip & Dressing seasoning.
-This blend made with blue cheese powder, sea salt, onion, garlic, cayenne pepper, and a few other herbs and spices is the perfect all-in-one ingredient for making the spicy coating.
+This blend of blue cheese powder, sea salt, onion, garlic, cayenne pepper, and other herbs and spices is the perfect all-in-one ingredient for making the spicy coating.

-Then pan fry the shrimp for 2-3 minutes until crispy before piling them up on a toasted French-style baguette with the remoulade dressing, lettuce, and tomato for this Po’Boy that’s so amazingly delicious!
+I then pan-fried the shrimp for 2-3 minutes until crispy before piling them up on a toasted French-style baguette with the remoulade dressing, lettuce, and tomato for this amazingly delicious Po’Boy!

 Catch the G-Free Deliciously Wildtree Wednesday Replay!

-Enjoy watching the Wildtree Wednesday video, then click on over to the G-Free Deliciously Wildtree Store to get everything you need for making all eight of the delicious recipes featured in the November Cooking Collection.
+Enjoy watching the Wildtree Wednesday video, then check out all eight of the delicious recipes featured in the November Cooking Collection.

 What is a Po’Boy Sandwich?

-In its simplicity, the deceptively humble sandwich called a Po’boy is filled with roast beef or fried seafood (often crab, shrimp, catfish, or oysters dipped in a cornmeal batter and seasonings) and served with lettuce, tomatoes, and remoulade sauce on a baguette.
+In its simplicity, the deceptively humble sandwich called a Po’boy is filled with roast beef or fried seafood (often crab, shrimp, catfish, or oysters dipped in a cornmeal batter and seasonings) scooped on a baguette with lettuce, tomatoes, and remoulade sauce.

 This southern favorite originated in Louisiana in the late 1920s, but it has a unique history for a sandwich with such modest ingredients.

-If you’re among my readers who love culinary history as much as I do, I urge you to keep reading because I can’t complete this post without touching on the rich past to do with this sandwich.
+If you’re among my readers who love culinary history as much as I do, I urge you to keep reading because I can’t complete this post without mentioning this sandwich’s rich past.

 But if you’re hungry and can’t wait to sink your teeth into this cajun-inspired, knock-your-socks-off sandwich of shrimpy goodness, click on the button below to jump to the recipe card to start making and eating this Po’Boy right now!